-In recent news, the RBI is proposing to prescribe compensation that has to be paid to customers who face any delay in getting their failed transaction issue resolved.
-With a rise in digital payments in India, the RBI is issuing directions to several banks and payment solution companies to handle customer transactions with better security.
+In recent news, the RBI is proposing to compensate customers who face problems with their online transaction refunds.
+The RBI is issuing these directions to banks and payment solution companies to handle customer transactions faster and in a secure way.

 Other measures by RBI to handle failed online transactions:

-The Ombudsman Scheme for Digital Transactions is an expeditious and come-free apex level mechanism that takes care of complaint resolution with regard to digital payments.
+The Ombudsman Scheme for Digital Transactions is a mechanism that takes care of digital payments complaint resolution.
 This Act is introduced under Section 18 of the Payments and Settlements Systems Act.
 The scheme moves to make customer grievances a matter of priority in online payments.

 To file a complaint under this scheme, fill in a paper form.
 Submit it to the regional office of the Ombudsman or send an email to the Ombudsman of Digital Transactions.